 Crimes against businesses are taken very seriously.
 We work together with partner agencies including the Leicestershire Police to reduce the likelihood of you and your business becoming subject to crime.
-Please visit the Leicestershire Police website to get further advice on business crime prevention and the measures that you can take by selecting one of the following links; premises, cash handling or staff.
+Please visit the Leicestershire Police website to get further advice on business crime prevention and the measures that you can take.

 You can also receive further support to protect your business from becoming vulnerable to crime.
 Please view the attached application form for more details on how to obtain a grant.